Cliviger: Geography

 The parish is located at the northwestern entrance to Cliviger Gorge, which extends southeast to the (now) West Yorkshire town of Todmorden.
 It is regarded as a remarkable example of a glacial valley that follows a fault line cutting through the South Pennine Moors.
 The highest point in the parish is Hoof Stones Height on Stiperden Moor to the northeast, at 1573 ft above sea level (on the county boundary).
 To the west are Heald Moor and Deerplay Moor, attaining 1470 ft at Thieveley Pike.
 There is a legend that a spectral huntsman and his hounds appear in the gorge every Halloween.
-A hair-raising account of a journey through the gorge on horseback is made in Harrison Ainsworth's classic novel of magic and witchcraft, "Mist over Pendle".
+A hair-raising account of a journey through the gorge on horseback is made in Harrison Ainsworth's classic novel of magic and witchcraft, "The Lancashire Witches".

 The valley is a major transport link between Lancashire and Yorkshire, and both the A646 road and a railway line pass through it (there was previously a railway station at Holme Chapel).
 However a road called 'The Long Causeway' which runs above the valley (passing Coal Clough Wind Farm), is believed to be ancient in its origins, possibly dating back to the Bronze Age.

 The parish contains the sources of Lancashire's River Calder, Yorkshire's River Calder and the River Irwell.
 It lies astride the main watershed of Great Britain, as the Lancashire Calder and the Irwell flow west (via the rivers Ribble and Mersey respectively) to the Irish Sea, whilst the Yorkshire Calder flows east (via the Aire, the Ouse and the Humber) to the North Sea.
 Everage Clough, a tributary of the Lancashire Calder, forms the parish's western boundary as far as Crown Point, the location of the Singing Ringing Tree sculpture.
 The River Brun, its tributary Rock Water, and its tributary Shedden Clough form the parish's northern boundary.